Uptime: Using uptime

 This command originated in 3.0BSD and has become ubiquitous among Unix systems ever since.
 Despite almost always providing the same collection of information and being so ubiquitous, it is not part of any Unix-related standard, neither SUS nor POSIX.

-On Linux, the uptime command is part of coreutils.
+On Linux, an uptime command is part of GNU coreutils, BusyBox and Toybox.

 On BSD, the uptime command is hard link to the w program.
 The w program is based on the RSTS/E, TOPS-10, and TOPS-20 SYSTAT program.

 Using system-specific interfaces

 Each Unix-like system also has its own private interfaces for obtaining the system uptime.

 Linux

 On Linux, several procfs files provide information on the system uptime.
 The main file is /proc/uptime, but /proc/stat provides related information too.